Estimated reading time: 7 mins

 This is quite fitting really.
 The challenge with data analytics is not in the gathering of the data, the tools we use to analyse it, or how we structure it, but instead the challenge is working out what problems we need solving in the first place.

 An Example of Business Analytics Used to Increase Business Growth

-A brilliant example of a company that has used data analytics to increase growth is From You Flowers.
+A brilliant example of a company that has used data analytics and business intelligence to increase growth is From You Flowers.
 This company is an eCommerce floral company.
 The company CEO, Michael Chapin, decided not to outsource his analytics; instead, he built a team within his company.
 He employed some of the top graduates from around the country and then provided them with over 10 years of data he had collected about the business.

 Michael made sure the data analysts knew that every part of his business could be optimised.

 - Before using analytics, the business was steadily growing at 10% each year from 2002 to 2011.

 - Since Michael introduced an in-house team of analytic specialists, the business has grown by 30% every year for the past 5 years.

 Many businesses could benefit from following in Michael’s footsteps.
 Employing a business analyst is a brilliant way of finding out the weak points of your business.
 You can then make changes to improve them.
 Another brilliant idea is to train as a business analyst yourself.
 For example, Aston University Online offers an online Masters in Business Analytics, which will teach you everything you need to know and give you a better understanding of data analytics.
 This course will teach you to:

 - Evaluate and assess – you will learn to extract meaningful information from the data you’ve collected.

 - Predict and project – you will learn to estimate potential outcomes, anticipate patterns and model scenarios.